FookieMonster/transformer-lm-japanese/README.md

 In the official example code of Flax, there exists [lm1b](https://github.com/google/flax/tree/main/examples/lm1b), a transformer decoder type language model.
 The original example code is trained with the English dataset called [the One Billion Word Benchmark](https://arxiv.org/abs/1312.3005), but this repository modifies the code to train a language model using a Japanese dataset.

 This repository includes the code for training a language model using a Japanese dataset, and its configuration files.
 It also includes code to generate text from the trained weights.
-We plan to make the trained weights downloadable from the Hugging Face model hub.
+You can download the pre-trained weights (checkpoints) from Hugging Face's [model hub](https://huggingface.co/fukugawa).

 ---
 ### Model Overview